violazhong/violazhong.github.io/index.md

 ## About me

 I research in fair machine learning.
-My previous research is in the accoutability and fairness issue in tenant algorithm-driven screening tools, and some issues in eviction records as well.
+My previous research is in the accoutability and fairness issue in tenant algorithm-driven screening tools and eviction records.
 Now I write code for [fairlearn](https://fairlearn.github.io/): a Python package to assess and improve fairness of machine learning models.

 ## My experience
 I was educated in data science and economics, latestly in New York University.
 Before coming to US, I worked for a startup in China.
 After graduate school, I spent one year in fellowship research on algorithmic fairness.
 In these jobs, I worked directly with various entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.

 ## What I could do
 I write code most of time.
 I also have no problem in things like: math, legal papers, legal cases and financial statements.
 With a grip on this diverse skillset, I am good at understanding things from different and even opposing perspectives.
 Usually any multi-disciplinary environment or work will suit me nicely.
-Besides the day job, I am always open to joining exciting projects.
-Contact me: xz1809 [at] nyu [dot] edu.
+Besides the day job, I am always open to joining exciting projects, so please free to contact me: xz1809 [at] nyu [dot] edu.

 ## Research outreach
 * Affiliation: [Privacy Research Group](http://www.law.nyu.edu/centers/ili/privacy_research_group)